In this article, we are going to show you how to choose an ecommerce service provider.

 - You have to keep the site’s programs updated

-Not all eCommerce providers are equal.
+Not all ecommerce service providers are equal.

 Some are more sophisticated than others and are always adding innovative features.
-Since eCommerce is still evolving, these innovations can be the difference between minor and major success.
+Since ecommerce is still evolving, these innovations can be the difference between minor and major success.

 Abandoned Shopping Cart Features

 Although 63.85% of customers abandon their carts during the checkout process, this does not mean that you’ve lost the sale.